Testing leptogenesis and dark matter production during reheating with primordial gravitational waves: Spectrum of inflationary gravitational wave

-In Fig.~\ref{fig:pgw} we show GW spectral energy density at present epoch, as a function of the frequency $f$.
-In the left panel, for illustration, we fix $h_r=10^{-6}$, while choose different values of $n$.
-This implies, for different $n$, we have chosen the inflaton-SM couplings in a way that they give rise to the same $H(\arh)$, or equivalently, $\Trh$ for both bosonic and fermionic reheating scenarios.
-We also fix $H_I\simeq 4.4\times 10^{13}$ GeV, corresponding to the maximum value for the tensor-to-scalar ratio $r = 0.035$~\cite{BICEP:2021xfz}.As explained before, for $n=4$ we see a scale-invariant spectrum following Eq.~\eqref{eq:ogw}, while the spectrum is blue-tilted for $n>4$.
-For a given $h_r$ and $H_I$, as $H(\arh)$ is also fixed, hence we see for all curves $f(\arh)\simeq 5.4\times 10^4$ Hz is also constant.
-In the right panel we fix $n=6$ as that results in a blue-tilted detectable GW spectrum.
-We now choose three benchmark values of $\yeff=\{2\times10^{-3},\,5\times10^{-3},\,10^{-2}\}$ which give rise to right baryon asymmetry for $M_N=10^{11}$ GeV in case of fermionic reheating [cf.Fig.~\ref{fig:asym}].
-For all such couplings it is also possible to choose $\mdm$ and $\lNP$ that can provide right DM abundance.
-We again remind that couplings as large as $10^{-3}$ shall inevitable give rise to non-perturbative effects at the beginning of reheating, which we are not taking into account here.
-For bosonic reheating, similarly, $\meff=10^{10}$ GeV can give rise to observed baryon asymmetry, together with right DM abundance, depending on the choice of $\lNP$ and $\mdm$.
-We see, the fermionic reheating case can provide detectable GW over a large range on frequencies from mHz$-$GHz, while for bosonic reheating scenario, the blue-tilted part of the GW is detectable only at very high frequencies.
-The reason being, a smaller $\yeff$ results in a lower $\Trh$, hence a lower $H(\arh)$ and therefore a larger $h_r$.
+For all such couplings it is also possible to choose $\mdm$ and $\lNP$ that can provide right DM abundance, as seen from Fig.~\ref{fig:dm}.
+We see, The reason being, a smaller $\yeff$ results in a lower $\Trh$, hence a lower $H(\arh)$ and therefore a larger $h_r$.
 As a result, corresponding $\frh$ is lower, or in other words, the stiff period lasts longer resulting in too much blue-tilt for the spectrum.
 For bosonic reheating scenario, on the other hand, reheating gets completed at an early stage [cf. Fig.~\ref{fig:rho-T1-b}], resulting in a very high $\Trh$ (and hence $H(\arh)$).
 Consequently, corresponding $\frh$ is higher, i.e., the stiff epoch ends earlier, and hence the corresponding spectrum has a blue-tilt at a high frequency.
 We project sensitivity curves from several future experiments, for example, the Big Bang Observer (BBO)~\cite{Crowder:2005nr, Corbin:2005ny}, ultimate DECIGO (uDECIGO)~\cite{Seto:2001qf, Kudoh:2005as}, LISA~\cite{LISA:2017pwj}, $\mu$Ares~\cite{Sesana:2019vho}, the cosmic explorer (CE)~\cite{Reitze:2019iox}, the Einstein Telescope (ET)~\cite{Hild:2010id, Punturo:2010zz, Sathyaprakash:2012jk, Maggiore:2019uih}, and from resonant cavities~\cite{Herman:2022fau}.